 - Find out about career paths you did not know existed.

-- Clarify your initial goals and how a particular career may match your interests, lifestyle and future plans.
+- Clarify your goals and consider how a particular career may match your interests, lifestyle and future plans.

 - Improve your communication skills by talking informally with an interested professional.

 - Develop job search skills.
-Resume writing and job interviewing become much easier when you have a good sense of what interests you and how your background and skills match the qualifications of a particular field, industry, or job.
+For example, networking and job interviewing become much easier when you have a good sense of what interests you and how your background and skills match the qualifications of a particular field, industry, or job.

 - Initiate a professional relationship and expand your network of contacts in a particular career field.